RiskoZoSlovenska/hufets/README.md

 As mentioned, alphanumerics and most punctuation match themselves.
 Additionally, the matched string must be flanked by non-alphanumerics on both sides (i.e. `a` matches `a` and `b a c` but not `ab` or `bac`).

+Some magic characters, such as `_`s and `...`s, will try to match multiple characters lazily, *but they do not backtrack*.
+The rationale behind this is that backtracking is not needed for most of HUFETS' use cases and only opens up possibilities for [catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html).

 ### Quotes

 Any characters between an opening quote (`"`) and a closing quote (also a `"`) are matched literally (without the quotes themselves).
 Quotes cannot be put into quotes (since they act as closing quotes), meaning that there is no way to escape them.
 When there is an unbalanced amount of quotes in the pattern, the last quote is matched literally.